 Inspection results and any safety hazards that are identified during the inspection process should be carefully documented.
-Keeping a detailed record of historical data can help resolve disputes if an accident occurs and help construction companies improve overall safety processes.
+Keeping a detailed record of historical data (like an annotated construction site safety checklist) can help resolve disputes if an accident occurs and help construction companies improve overall safety processes.

 Personal protective equipment

 All crew members should wear their personal protective equipment (PPE) at the appropriate times.
 It is designed to protect workers according to the job they are performing.

 Proper PPE use should be monitored along with workplace hazards during regular inspections.